oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0-wd01.md

 maximum value is 18 hours 12 minutes and 15 seconds."

 This transfer specification leaves the selection of a keep alive interval to the implementer but defines a value of 5 minutes (300 seconds) as the maximum value for conformant implementations.
-For reliability, an OpenC2 client should send an MQTT PINGREQ when 95% of the Keep Alive has expired without any other control packets being exchanged.
+For reliability, an OpenC2 client should send an MQTT PINGREQ when 95% of the Keep Alive interval has expired without any other control packets being exchanged.

 # 3 Protocol Mappings